 In 2014, I got my master degree in Human Movement Sciences with a specialization for Rehabilitation Sciences.
 My graduation project was about the physical fitness of persons with a spinal cord injury in the very early rehabilitation.
 Exercise testing, exercise physiology and spinal cord clinical rehabilitation were the main topics of this project that was supervised by Prof. dr. Lucas van der Woude.

-Skills // Exercise testing, Academic research and writing, Matlab, SPSS, Vicon
+Skills // Exercise testing, Academic Research and Writing, Matlab, SPSS, Vicon, Oxycon

 Eerden S, Dekker R, Hettinga FJ.
 Maximal and Submaximal Aerobic Tests for Wheelchair-Dependent Persons with Spinal Cord Injury: A Systematic Review to Summarize and Identify Useful Applications for Clinical Rehabilitation.
 Disability and Rehabilitation 2017.